-7.13.2 Using dump and restore Commands to Back Up Boot Root and Shared Root crayadm@smw:~> su -
+7.13.2 Using dump and restore Commands to Back Up Boot Root and Shared Root

-Procedure 63.
-Backing up the boot root and shared root using the dump and restore commands smw:~ # mount /dev/sda1 /bootroot0
+Procedure 64.
+Backing up the boot root and shared root using the dump and restore commands

 - 1. Verify that the Cray system is halted. - 2.
 Open a root session.